+• Sunday, April 6, 10pm

+Proposals Due

+Out: 3 Apr 2002

-• Thursday, April 5, midnight Proposals Due
+• Thursday, April 17, in class

-• Wednesday, April 18, in class Preliminary Demo (TA)
+Preliminary Demo (TA)

-• Wednesday, May 2, 1pm - 5pm Talent Show
+• Friday, May 2, 12pm-4pm

-• Thursday, May 3, midnight Notebook Due
+Talent Show

 Note that the paper handin deadlines are firm.
-We will be looking at the proposals Friday during the day, so we need them all Thursday night.
-As for the notebooks, we are giving you some time after the final demonstration for you to add finishing touches and clearly describe all the work you did in the last few days, so we expect them to be handed in on time so that we can begin grading them.
-Please put both documents in the 148 handin bin on the 2nd floor of the CIT.
+We will be looking at the proposals Monday, so we need them all Sunday night.
+As for the writeups, we are giving you some time after the final demonstration for you to add finishing touches and clearly describe all the work you did in the last few days, so we expect them to be handed in on time so that we can begin grading them.
+Please put both documents in the 148 handin bin on the second floor of the CIT.